 Providing further support to the legitimacy of top executives’ pay is our society’s economic system.
 Capitalism is widely regarded as the most productive and efficient system; thus, the unrestrained and free market economy should allow the owners of private entities to compensate managers as they please.
 Assuming efficient mechanisms of corporate governance are in place, the price of the CEOs (total pay) is determined by the supply and demand in the CEO market.
 CEOs should be able to earn at least as much as they could in his or her next best employment opportunity.
 By restraining CEO pay to certain levels, potential talented CEOs are likely to be driven away to positions yielding higher returns.

 In this discussion, just like in any other, it is important to be on the lookout for arguments based on logical fallacies.
-To claim that CEOs are overpaid based on a couple of examples of one single country is like saying that Americans are smart because Stephen Hawking and Thomas Edison were American.
+To claim that CEOs are overpaid based on a couple of examples of one single country is like saying that Americans are smart because Neil deGrasse Tyson and Thomas Edison are/were American.
 It sounds appealing, but it incurs in a fallacy called hasty generalization.

 - Adams, J.S.
 (1965).
 Inequity in social exchange: Advances in experimental social psychology, New York: Academic Press.